allegro/allegro.tech/_posts/2019-08-09-team-tourism-at-allegro.md

 While getting back to my permanent team my head was full of ideas.
 Not only did I manage to deliver my small task but also gained experience that can definitely impact my day-to-day work.

-### Case study 3 ##### SEO - Bartosz Gałek In my everyday work I’m involved in developing [Opbox
+### Case study 3
+##### SEO - Bartosz Gałek
+In my everyday work I’m involved in developing [Opbox Project](https://allegro.tech/2016/03/Managing-Frontend-in-the-microservices-architecture.html).
-Project](https://allegro.tech/2016/03/Managing-Frontend-in-the-microservices-architecture.html).
 For software engineer like myself this project comes with a lot of challenges regarding high performance and traffic.
-Since my team rarely interact with the main product area (we are a platform for them) - I’ve decided to try and learn something totally different - a Search Engine Optimization (SEO) Team!
+Since my team rarely interact with the main product area (we are a platform for them) - I’ve decided to try and learn something totally different - a Search Engine Optimisation (SEO) Team!
 I’ve done tourism few times so far - but this was my first time away from the development sector.

 At the beginning, we agreed that the main goal is to exchange our experiences.
 While working with web development - SEO was always one of the main concerns - but I’ve never experienced working with this topic like I did during my tourism.
 Our SEO Team also had some web development talents, but never actually coded.

 On the first day I was trained and lectured.
 I’ve been shown a lot of data and statistics about our users and I’ve been introduced to a lot of team online tools.
 We also went through our site and discussed places were improvement should be made.
-In general my tourism had two “parts”: Choose one of Allegro’s nearly 40k categories, and do something to improve it’s Search Engine Result Page position.
-Fix a lot small issues throughout the platform, to allow Search Engines perform better.
+In general my tourism had two “parts”:
+- Choose one of Allegro’s nearly 40k categories, and do something to improve it’s Search Engine Result Page position.
+- Fix a lot small issues throughout the platform, to allow Search Engines perform better.

 It was astonishing two weeks.
 I’ve gained a new perspective - just by seeing how SEO Team works - hopefully some experiences will change my everyday work forever.
 Not only could learn something new but also I was able to bond with marketing part of the company (they’re really cool!).
 The best part was - I made tangible changes improving our site search visibility.
 I’ve made over 10 Pull Requests in various projects and my category got to the TOP3 of major Search Result Pages.

-### Case study 4 ##### Hermes - Bartosz Balukiewicz On a daily basis I am a software engineer in the team developing
+### Case study 4
+##### Hermes - Bartosz Balukiewicz
+On a daily basis I am a software engineer in the team developing Allegro Smart.
-Allegro Smart.
 While building solutions in an event-based micro-service architecture, we use [Hermes](https://allegro.tech/2019/05/hermes-1-0-released.html) extensively -  message broker based on Kafka, which supports about 400 micro-services at Allegro.
 Hermes offers many functionalities and it is easy to use, but often there is not enough time to understand exactly how it works under the hood.
 In case of any problems, such knowledge allows faster and more effective response to failures and not being only a passive customer of the service.
 For these reasons, I decided to have my team tourism at the Skylab Eden team, which develops and maintains Hermes at Allegro.
 My team’s stakeholders are mostly business people so it was not only a great opportunity to change surroundings, but also a chance to work for other engineers as well.

 We decided not to take one main purpose of my tourism - I wanted to enter the team's everyday work, learn about its work culture and feel as a real member.
 During the intense month I managed to touch the core components of Hermes, fix a few